digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/instruments/structured-product.rst

 The
 :ref:`AutoCallable <module-daml-finance-instrument-structuredproduct-barrierreverseconvertible-instrument-95793>`
 instrument models auto-callable notes that pay a conditional coupon.
-At maturity, the principal amount is repaid unless a final barrier has been breached.
+At maturity, the principal amount is repaid unless a final barrier has been breached (in which case the performance of the underlying is paid).

 For example, consider an auto-callable yield note that pays a fixed 5% coupon in every period (unless the coupon barrier was hit at the end of the period).